aws-samples/istio-on-eks/modules/04-security/opa-external-authorization/README.md

 **:warning: WARN:** Some of the commands shown in this section refer to relative file paths that assume the current directory is `istio-on-eks/modules/04-security/terraform`.
 If your current directory does not match this path, then either change to the above directory to execute the commands or if executing from any other directory, then adjust the file paths like `../scripts/helpers.sh` and `../lb_ingress_cert.pem` accordingly.

 ## Deploy

-### Deny Requests with Missing Tokens
-Follow the steps in [Deny requests with missing tokens](/modules/04-security/request-authentication/README.md#deny-requests-with-missing-tokens) to reject requests with missing JWT tokens.

 ### Gatekeeper Mutations
 This section leverages [Gatekeeper](https://github.com/open-policy-agent/gatekeeper)'s [Mutation](https://open-policy-agent.github.io/gatekeeper/website/docs/mutation/) feature to inject OPA envoy external authorizer sidecar to the application pods.